Adaptive Group Lasso Neural Network Models for Functions of Few Variables and Time-Dependent Data: Problem Setting and Algorithm

 Specifically, the adaptive sparse group Lasso aims to solve the following optimization problem:

 where

 and

-Here, $\lambda_m$ is a regularizer factor, $\|\cdot\|$ is the $\ell_2$-norm, and $\w_1{[:,j]}$ denotes the $j$-th column of $\w_1$.
+Here, $\lambda_m$ is a regularizer factor and $\w_1{[:,j]}$ denotes the $j$-th column of $\w_1$.
+Throughout this work, we use the Euclidean norm when we write $\norm{\cdot}$ without a trailing subscript.
 The initial estimator $\widetilde{\w}_1$ is the weight matrix of the first hidden layer of the neural network, which is obtained from solving the following non-linear least square problem: